 On December 16, 2004, Peru signed four loan agreements with the World Bank, each with a 14-year repayment period and an 8 year grace period.
 The proceeds of the first loan, for US\$100 million, will be used to support actions, objectives and policies designed to promote growth and achieve sustainable reductions in poverty through social reforms, such as, among others, improving education and health-care and promoting efficient management and transparency of government programs.
 The proceeds of the second loan, also for US\$100 million, will be used to aid the government in actions, objectives and policies designed to achieve decentralization and competitiveness reforms, such as, among others, strengthening certain accounting and reporting processes, improving institutional management, increasing the levels and competitiveness of Peruvian exports and generally encouraging the development of a business environment more conducive to internal and external private investment.
-The proceeds of the third loan, for US\$7.8 million, will be used to improve the quality and delivery of social policies programs in the context of decentralization.
-Finally, the proceeds of the fourth loan, for US\$8.8 million, will be used to support fiscal sustainability quality of service delivery and enhancement of competitiveness in the context of decentralization.
+The proceeds of the fiorth loan, for US\$7.8 million, will be used to support fiscal sustainability quality of service delivery and enhancement of competitiveness in the context of decentralization.
+Finally, the proceeds of the context of decentralization.